bloomberg/rmqcpp/README.md

 `vcpkg` is the primary prerequisite for building `rmqcpp`.
 [Follow the instructions here](https://vcpkg.io/en/getting-started.html) and set the environment variable `VCPKG_ROOT` to the install location, i.e. `export VCPKG_ROOT=/build/vcpkg`.

 There are build configuration options which can be specified using the environment variable `CMAKE_PRESET` (choose from configurations in `CMakePresets.json`) - eg. `export CMAKE_PRESET=macos-arm64-vcpkg`.

+`zstd` compression support is enabled by default, and requires the `zstd` library to be installed.
+To disable this, pass the `-DENABLE_COMPRESSION=OFF` option to cmake.

 ### Build Steps
 Once the prerequisites are configured: